 construct the search term

-, by providing a named character vector with many
+, you can provide a named character vector

-your search terms, if you’re providing field/value pairs like this.
+around your search terms, if you’re providing field/value pairs like

 search <- openFDA(search = c("openfda.generic_name" = "amoxicillin"),